BadenLab/LED-Zappelin/README.md

 <p align="justify">The stimulator runs synchronous to the recording system using TTL triggers.
 TTL signals correspond to scanning mirror retrace periods and are used to turn ON and OFF LEDs, thus avoiding swamping the PMTs by stimulation light.

-On the PCB, we incorporated a signal inverter which can be enabled through a jumper (see below) and that can modulated the TTL signal sign.
+<p align="justify">On the PCB, we incorporated a signal inverter which can be enabled through a jumper (see below) and that can modulated the TTL signal sign.
 This customisable option thus offers the possibility for a single design to be easily adapted to multiple imaging systems.</p>

 <img align="center" src="https://github.com/BadenLab/Tetra-Chromatic-Stimulator/blob/master/Images/Fig2.png">
 <h5 align="justify"> a) Oscilloscope reading of the blanking signal (blue) efficiently switching off an LED (yellow).
 The blanking is operated here without noticeable delay. b) Same as a), showing for a 1ms scanning cycle, the two possible configurations for the blanking signal input, with a low (top) and a high (bottom) blanking signal input respectively for an inverted and original signal input. </h5>